CorentinLabelle/Brainstorm-Tool/README.md

 - _**Import in database:**_

 ### Conversion to BIDS
+Before the conversion to BIDS, the data files are converted to .edf.
 When converting to BIDS, a function is ran to create 4 files:
 - <label>_events.tsv: List of all the occurence of an event.
 - <label>_events.json: Meta data about every event.
 - <label>_provenance.json: History of all the process applied on the data.
 - <label>_channelCoordinates.json: Channel coordinates.
+Here is the structure of a BIDS folder:
 ```
 BIDS
 ├── derivatives